Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Analysis results

 \subsection{Reynolds averaging decomposition}

-In this subsection and the next, we show that the time-mean flow consists of an entire range of length scales with substantial contributions from the mesoscale.
+Here, and in subsequent subsections, we show that the time-mean flow consists of an entire range of length scales with substantial contributions from the mesoscale.
 Figure~\ref{fig:RA-maps-AVISO} shows the mean-fluctuation decomposition following the Reynolds averaging approach.
 The maps are focused on the Atlantic region to help reveal details and we show just those obtained from AVISO.

 The time mean is obtained by averaging the velocity over the whole time series available, spanning nine years.
-From left to right we show the total energy at a single day, the time mean energy, $MKE(\bx)$, the fluctuating eddy term, $EKE(\bx,t)$, and the cross term, $1/2(\bu' \cdot \langle \bu\rangle )$.
+From left to right we show the total energy at a single day, the time mean energy, $MKE(\bx)$, the fluctuating eddy term, $EKE(\bx,t)$, and the cross term, $(\bu' \cdot \langle \bu\rangle )/2$.

 Having used a relatively long time series for averaging, the mean energy in Figure \ref{fig:RA-maps-AVISO} is rather depleted away from major current systems, so that the Gulf Stream and the Antarctic Circumpolar Current are quite pronounced relative to the gyre interiors.
 We appreciate from this figure that the mean flow retains a substantial contribution from structures with a variety of sizes.
 In the same way, the `eddy' (or temporally fluctuating) flow in Figure~\ref{fig:RA-maps-AVISO} contains most of the small scale fluctuations but also a substantial contribution from large-scale structures.
 The cross term shown on the right panel of Figure~\ref{fig:RA-maps-AVISO} has strong fluctuations around zero, which make its contribution almost (but not exactly) zero after a spatial-average.
 The blending of length scales revealed by these figures reflects the inability of time averaging to decompose the kinetic energy according to length-scales.